pgailinas/videoqa-representation-comparison/docs/Results_and_Insights.md

 **Can self-supervised autoencoder training learn compact video representations that support competitive downstream VideoQA performance?**

-Yes.
-The self-supervised autoencoder learned compact latent video representations suitable for downstream evaluation.
-However, the reconstruction-based representations did not achieve competitive VideoQA performance, indicating that reconstruction alone was insufficient to learn the semantic information required for effective VideoQA.
+No. While the autoencoder successfully learned compact visual representations through self-supervised reconstruction, those representations did not achieve competitive VideoQA performance relative to pretrained semantic representations.
+This suggests that reconstruction alone is insufficient for learning representations well aligned with language-based reasoning tasks.

 ---